 Eclipse Geography

 Another way that I like to use eclipses is to look at where the path of totality will be on Earth, and where the point of maximum visibility/totality will be.
 Then, I compare this to what’s going on geopolitically in those regions.
-I also look at where the eclipses fall in the natal charts of the impacted nations.
+I also look at where the eclipses fall in the natal charts of the impacted nations and the leaders of those nations.
 This is most useful when looking at a series of eclipses and a broader section of history/current events, versus just a single point in time.

 NASA Catalog of Solar Eclipse Saros Series